 Students are responsible for knowing all policies and procedures contained in this catalog and those procedures and requirements specific to the program of study.
 (Student handbooks are available in most academic departments.)
-Requirements for degrees above the master's degree must be met within five years from the date of matriculation in the program of study.
+All requirements for the master's degree must be met within five years from the date of matriculation in the program of study.
 The time limits of doctoral programs vary.

 A graduate degree is conferred primarily on the basis of the quality and scope of the candidate's knowledge and demonstration of competence in the chosen field of study.

-Students must complete a minimum number of credit hours of graduate work as defined in the program of study and be a student in good standing as defined by the Graduate Grading System Policy.
+Students must complete a minimum number of credit hours of graduate work as defined in the program of study and be in good standing.

 Progress Toward a Graduate Degree